reflectoring/reflectoring.github.io/content/blog/2022/2022-03-31-be-informed-with-lombok.md

 1. **Avoid using Lombok with JPA entities**.
 It will be much easier generating the code yourself than debugging issues later.
 2. When designing POJO's **use only the Lombok annotations you require** (use shorthand annotations sparingly).
 I would recommend using the Delombok feature to understand the code generated better.
-3. **Do not add too many dependencies in the POJOs**.
-Keep the classes relevant to the responsibility they are designed for.
-It is easy to lose track of dependent objects with Lombok.
+3. **Do not randomly add annotations to classes**.
+It is important to understand how and when to apply them.
+This is true especially with shorthand annotations.
-4. Since `@Builder` gives a lot of flexibility in object creation it **can cause objects to be in an invalid state**.
+4. `@Builder` gives a lot of flexibility in object creation.
+This **can cause objects to be in an invalid state**.
 Therefore, make sure all the required attributes are assigned values during object creation.
 5. **DO NOT write code that could have a huge dependency on the background code Lombok generates**.
-6. When using test coverage tools like Jacoco, Lombok can cause problems since **Jacoco cannot distinguish between Lombok generated code and normal source code**.
+6. When using test coverage tools like Jacoco, Lombok can cause problems since **Jacoco cannot distinguish between Lombok generated code and normal source code** and configure them accordingly.
-You might want to consider **excluding Lombok generated code for Jacoco test coverage**.
-More information on this is available [here](https://github.com/jacoco/jacoco/pull/495)
 7. **Use `@SneakyThrows` for checked exceptions that you don't intend to selectively catch**.
 Otherwise, wrap them in runtime exceptions that you throw instead.
 8. **Overusing @SneakyThrows** in an application could make it **difficult to trace and debug errors**.